 As the Kentucky Center for Investigative Reporting reported in March, over $76 million in health care debt has been collected by the Kentucky Department of Revenue on behalf of UK HealthCare since 2009.
 When it collects, the DOR adds a 25 percent collection fee and interest, currently 7 percent.
 Those are the highest such fees in the country.

 The DOR has hit the pause button on such collection methods during the coronavirus crisis, but patients are still receiving threatening letters and some have had their wages garnished even after the governor ordered the practice halted.

-Danny Metts received treatment for prostate cancer at UK HealthCare in Lexington starting in late 2016.
+Danny Metts received treatment at UK HealthCare in Lexington starting in late 2016.
 UK gathered information on Metts’s income before treatment started and, throughout the process, he was told he wouldn’t owe a thing.

 A few months later, Metts says a representative from UK HealthCare called him to say the hospital had made a mistake.
 Metts says the representative told him to make a substantial payment, set up a payment plan of $300 a month, or risk going into collections.

 Metts is on Social Security, so when he told the representative he didn’t have that kind of money, he says he was told to use credit cards or borrow the money to make a payment.
 When he said he wouldn’t be taking either of those steps, he was given an ominous warning.
 Metts says the UK HealthCare billing department told him “you don’t understand who you are dealing with… We’re UK, our collection is the Kentucky Department of Revenue, they can seize your assets.
 This has to be done.”